ethical-haquer/Vidar/README.md

 ### What will Vidar be like when it's finished?

-Vidar will look just like Thor GUI, but instead of using Thor externally, it will be self-contained.
-Basically, Vidar will be like Thor written in Python and then combined with Thor GUI.
+Vidar will be like Thor, but written in Python.

 ## Disclaimer